 You will need to Provide

-Tape, Scissors, Permanent Marker, water and a small bowl to mix and store the sugar solution
+Tape, permanent marker, water and a small bowl to mix and store the sugar solution.

 Transferring the Caterpillars

-Step 1: Place your caterpillar cup in a refrigerator (not a freezer) for 20-30 minutes.
+Step 1: Place your caterpillar cups in a refrigerator (not a freezer) for 20-30 minutes.
 This will slow the caterpillars down so they are easier to transfer.

 While the caterpillars are cooling:

-Step 4: Using the bottom of a small cup, firmly press the food into the bottom of each small cup.
-Each cup should end up with approximately ¼ inch of food in it.
+Step 3: Using the bottom of a small cup, firmly press the food into the bottom of each small cup.
+Each cup should end up with approximately ¼ ” of food in it.

-Transferring: Step 6: Use a transfer brush to gently pick up a caterpillar one at a time and transfer each into a small cup.
+Transfering: Step 5: Use the transfer brush to gently pick up a caterpillar one at a time and transfer each into a small cup.
 Replace the lid on the large cup to keep the remaining caterpillars from crawling out.

-Step 7: Place a 2x2 inch square of filter paper over the top of each small cup and then snap on its lid.
+Step 6: Place a square of filter paper over the top of each small cup and then snap on its lid.
 They DO have enough air in their individual cups.

 Caring for the Caterpillars

-Important: Keep the caterpillar Cups at room temperature (68° to 78°F) and out of direct sunlight.
-Direct sunlight my cause condensation in the Cups, which is not healthy for the caterpillars.
+Important: Keep your caterpillar Cups at room temperature (68° to 78°F) and out of direct sunlight.
+Direct sunlight may cause condensation in the Cups, which is not healthy for the caterpillars.
 Also, keep the lid on the Cups at all times to prevent introducing bacteria into the Cups.